Nature’s Warning Signs: What Endangered Species Tell Us About the Planet (2025)

 Disease pressuresEmerging pathogens, weakened immunity from stressorsWhite-nose syndrome in bats, chytrid fungus in amphibiansMass mortality events, population collapses

-Mapping the Global Endangered Species List and Trends
+Mapping Global Species Risk and Conservation Trends

 Case Studies: What Specific Endangered Animals Reveal About Our Planet